Southern California man convicted in 2018 spa bombing that killed ex-girlfriend

 Beal, a partner in the salon business, was jealous Krajnyak had been dating someone else after their 18-month relationship ended, prosecutors said.

-“Mr. Beal was a jilted lover who wanted to obliterate his ex-girlfriend after she sought to end their relationship,” U.S. attorney Martin Estrada told journalists at a news conference after the verdict.
+“Mr. Beal was a jilted lover who wanted to obliterate his ex-girlfriend after she sought to end their relationship,” U.S. Attorney Martin Estrada told journalists at a news conference after the verdict.
 “He used his expertise in building rockets and explosives to create a bomb that he disguised as a mail package.”

 While Krajnyak was in Hungary visiting family, Beal left the bomb at the spa for her to open when she returned, according to the U.S. attorney’s office statement.